johnkary/phpunit-speedtrap/README.md

 Many factors affect test execution time.
 A test not properly isolated from variable latency (database, network, etc.) and even basic load on the test machine will cause test execution times to fluctuate.

 SpeedTrap helps **identify slow tests** but cannot explain **why** those tests are slow.
-For that consider using [Blackfire.io](https://blackfire.io) to profile the test suite, or another PHPUnit listener [PHPUnit\_Listener\_XHProf](https://github.com/sebastianbergmann/phpunit-testlistener-xhprof), to specifically identify slow code.
+Consider using [Blackfire.io](https://blackfire.io) to profile the test suite to specifically identify slow code.

 ![Screenshot of terminal using SpeedTrap](https://i.imgur.com/xSpWL4Z.png)